Annual Conferences

 - WS6 Online Learning and Teaching: The role of practitioners and capacity building – Presentation & Report

-Roundtables Brochure – Download it!
+- Brochure – Download

 “Robots, Human Capital and Digital Learning.
 Managing Transition and Inclusion”